christophgil/ZIPsFS/README.md

 - For image files extracted text usign Optical Character Recognition
 - For PDF files extracted ASCII text
 - For ZIP files the report of the consistency check including check-sums
-- Decompression of  .tsv.bz2 and .tsv.gz files
 - Mass spectrometry files: They are converted to mgf (Mascot)  and msML.
-For wiff files, the contained ASCII text is extracted.
+For wiff files, the contained 16 bit text is converted to plain ASCII.
 - Apache Parquet files are converted to tsv and tsv.bz2

 When opening these files  for the first time there will be some delay.
+The same is true when their last-modified time changes.
 This is because the files need to be generated.
 When accessed a second time, the data comes without delay, because the file is already there.
 Furthermore, the file size will be correct.
-When the upstream file changes or the last-modified attribute is updated, derived files will be generated again.

-Users can deactivate or add conversions by editing ZIPsFS_configuration_autogen.c.
+Users can customize the rules in ZIPsFS_configuration_autogen.c.
+Some of the conversions require support for docker.

 ### Limitations - unknown file size